t-hendricks/rock-paper-scissors/README.md

 ```
 git clone <https://github.com/user/repo>
 ```
-3. Then open the repo in a text editor or intelliJ
+3. Then open the repo in a text editor or IntelliJ